joaopmts/MaxBot/README.md

 On each run, the bot performs the following actions automatically:

 - Logs into the booking website
-- Calculates the next Friday and selects the date
+- Calculates the next Friday and locks the date for the entire execution
+- **Checks for existing relevant reservations** before attempting anything new
 - Tries to book **Court 1 (Saibro 1)** at **07:00** and **08:00**
 - If Court 1 is unavailable, falls back to **Court 3 (Saibro 3)**
-- Adds an additional player (Rafaela Garcia) to each reservation
+- Adds **João Paulo** as an additional player to each reservation
-- If a slot is unavailable, reports **who booked it** in the log
+- **Cancels incomplete bookings** if a paired slot cannot be completed
 - Saves confirmation screenshots to `/screenshots`
 - Saves execution logs to `/logs`